sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/2000 - zapier-tutorial-2.md

 **General Limitations**

 - You can configure single-value field output with the Sensible-Zapier integration.
 For multi-value output such as tables and sections, you can compile document extractions into a spreadsheet or CSV file using Sensible's API.
 For more information, see [SenseML to Excel reference](doc:excel-reference).
 - You can extract from single-document files with Zapier.
-If you want to extract from portfolio PDFs (documents that contain multiple documents, for example, insurance bundles), use the Sensible API.
+If you want to extract from portfolio files (documents that contain multiple documents, for example, insurance application bundles), use the Sensible app, API, or SDK.

 **Sensible action limitations**